-PVOU - WQA will continue to participate in the remedial activities, including but not limited to, remedial design and project oversight associated with the PVOU remedy.
-In early 2022, the PVOU IZ Remedy will finish construction of the centralized treatment facility and began the critical testing phase required to achieve its amended water supply permit.
+PVOU - WQA will continue to participate in the remedial activities, including but not limited to, remedial design and project oversight associated with the PVOU remedy projects.
+In 2024, construction of centralized treatment facility for the PVOU IZ Remedy was completed and the critical testing phase required to receive its amended water supply permit began.
 In addition, it is anticipated that the shallow zone north remedy will ramp up its remedial design activities.
-WQA will continue to assist the workparties in developing an enhanced alternative end use discharge plan that will have a regional benefit to the San Gabriel Valley water supply.
+WQA will continue to assist the work parties in developing an enhanced alternative end use discharge plan that will have a regional benefit to the San Gabriel Valley water supply.

-Area 3 - It is anticipated that the City of Alhambra will continue to operate its Phase I and Phase II treatment facilities, and the the City of South Pasadena will continue to operate its 1,2,3-TCP treatment facility at their Wilson wellsite.
+Area 3 - It is anticipated that the City of Alhambra will continue to operate its Phase I and Phase II treatment facilities, and the City of South Pasadena will continue to operate its 1,2,3-TCP treatment facility at their Wilson wellsite.
 In addition, WQA will assist USEPA and LARWQCB whenever possible to further characterize contamination within the Area 3 boundaries.